Who are you?

 Photos].
-I'm a native Californian, married 20 years, and have 5 great kids.
+I'm a native Californian, married over 30 years, and have a great wife, and 5 amazing kids.

 I have always been interested in science.
 I grew up in the 60's and 70's, and spent much of my free time out in the garage, doing experiments.
 From late junior high age onward, I became very interested in optics, photography and filmmaking.
 My photography had a science- experiment feel to it, as that's how I approached it.
 I wasn't interested in portraiture; I wanted to photograph pure light.
 My interest in light and optics eventually became my full-time career.